Table of Contents[Hide][Show]

 So instead, according to her report, she used remnants from the cattle lick product sold by Green Pasture to get the test done.

 It’s up to you how much relevance you want to place on a DNA test that used a sample that wasn’t from the product being questioned.
 Not from a different batch mind you, but from something that’s categorically different and not branded as cod liver oil.

 I don’t have David Wetzel’s number on speed dial so I can’t speak to the relationship between the livers in his cattle lick product and the oil in his FCLO, but nonetheless I think this registers as a pretty big caveat about how we ought to interpret the permanence of the results in lab test #3.
 The test wasn’t done on the oil!

-In the absence of a good DNA sample NMR is the best way to test for species identification.
-The procedure measures how different molecules in a nuclei jump around in response to electromagnetic radiation which provides useful information about a compound’s purity and structure.
+In the absence of a good DNA sample, NMR is the best way to test for species identification.
+The procedure measures how different molecules in a nucleus jump around in response to electromagnetic radiation which provides useful information about a compound’s purity and structure.

 In particular, you can measure the specificity of various fatty acids at the sn-2 location of the triacylglycerol molecule, which is a reliable species indicator since it can’t be gamed and is distinct from fish to fish.

 The results from lab report #5 found the DHA specificity to be 82% and 44% for EPA, which corresponds to what you’d expect to find.